 However, this is Rossi we’re talking about here, so we probably shouldn’t worry.
 He’s the one man in motorcycle racing you should never write off.
 Like, ever.

-See Rossi’s first ride HEREEnjoy more Fast Bikes reading in the four-weekly magazine.
+See Rossi’s first ride HEREEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.